 Take the case of a neighborhood toddler gymnasium run for decades by a woman who fell into a bizarre conflict with a neighbor.
-Their colorful battle ended up in the local, national, and international press, and will forever govern who she is, at least as it's determined by the grinding force of online search engines.5
+Their colorful battle ended up in the local, national, and international press, and will forever govern who she is, at least as it's determined by the grinding force of online search engines.
+[4]

 The relentless big data power to connect names, places, and people through time and across diverse information sources means that the most digitally harvestable event of an individual's biography-even if it's only tangential to the lifetime trajectory-threatens to dominate the identity.
 This is a point Edward Snowden consistently and unsurprisingly makes: one isolated mistake in one's past, at one time was something you could outgrow (people would forget), or move away from (in a new town, no one's heard the story).
-Now, however, one episode can become inescapable.6
+Now, however, one episode can become inescapable.
+[5]

-1.3 Ethics of privacy and identity: Should you delete the Tinder app?
+1.4 Ethics of Privacy and Identity: Should You Delete the Tinder App?

 The ethical dilemma surrounding big data involves privacy and exposure, and becomes real as a threat to identity: I can't be me, and I can't be someone else.
 I can't be me because I don't want to be ridiculed on Tinder: Live, so my profile retreats toward the anonymity of the inconspicuous.
 I can't be someone else because the Tinder feedback loop keeps setting me up with the same partner (different name) over and again.
-In the end, the basic ethical argument against Tinder (within the scope of data ethics) is that the cost to privacy and individuality is too great, the loss is not worth the convenience
+In the end, the basic ethical argument against Tinder (within the scope of data ethics) is that the cost to privacy and individuality is too great, the loss is not worth the convenience identity prison

+Big data platforms feeding back content to users that matches their established preferences.
 On the other side, the ethics of convenience stands in in favor of Tinder.
 First, finding someone by touching a screen is good.
 No one seriously denies that Tinder works (just count the downloads), and while users don't always get what they want, when they do, it comes faster and easier than it would otherwise.
 So, facility holds intrinsic value: algorithmic romance is worth having.